microsoft/AL/CONTRIBUTING.md

 ### Look for an existing issue

-Before you create a new issue, please do a search in [open issues](https://github.com/microsoft/AL/issues) to see if the issue or feature request has already been filed, and add to that instead.
+Before you create a new issue, please do a search in [open issues](https://github.com/microsoft/AL/issues) to see if the issue has already been filed.

 Be sure to scan through the [most popular](https://github.com/microsoft/AL/issues?q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc+) issues, and vote on/add to existing issue if applicable.